 When it came time to get underway, I used the wired remote from the aft deck to hold the 27E in position while the crew untied the lines.
 I liked that I could walk back and forth to get a view of both sides of the yacht as I pulled out.

 The Helm.
 Once we were clear of the dock, I headed up to the helm, which is forward to starboard on the skylounge level and shows Evan K. Marshall’s design stylings with an elevated, adjustable panel housing three 24” (60.96 cm) displays.
 There are dual VHF radios, dual engine-monitoring screens and a large compass.
 Just behind the compass is the autopilot and alongside it are the engine controls, the thruster joysticks and the stabilizer controls with zero-speed stabilization.
 In keeping with the new model’s modern, contemporary looks, the steering wheel is a three-spoke stainless-steel model.
 Visibility is good through the double windshields and there are defrost vents.

 There are two helm seats and an observer’s seat.
-Each is electrically controlled and has flip up armrests, a bolster and fold-up footrest.
+Each is electrically controlled and has flip-up armrests, a bolster and a fold-up footrest.
 The captain’s seat is centrally positioned and has controls in the right armrest.
 To port is a desk with a good-sized workspace.